mayagbarnes/Mintee/README.md

 # Mintee

-[Mintee](https://mintee.herokuapp.com/#/) is a clone of [Mint](https://mint.intuit.com/), one of Intuit's financial software offerings geared toward personal use.
+[Mintee](https://mintee.herokuapp.com/#/) is a clone of [Mint](https://mint.intuit.com/), Intuit's personal financial management software.
 This version implements many of the same features, allowing users to manage their accounts, track spending, and monitor investments.

 ## Features